rinradalic/Micro-Docs/PotentiometerController/README.md

 # PotentiometerController

 Analog input library for reading potentiometers (VR - Variable Resistor) on ESP32/Arduino.
-Designed for EP4 curriculum - Analog Control with VR.
+Designed for Analog Control with VR.

 ## Features